-Details of the participation of the members of the Related Party Transactions Review Committee Report Committee at such meetings is set out below:
+Details of the participation of the members of the Related Party Transactions Review Committee at the meetings is set out below:

 Name Attendance

 Mr. Indrajith Fernando 4/4

 Mr. Uditha Palihakkara 4/4

 Mr. Gowri Shankar 4/4

 Mr. Gary Seaton 0/4

 Mr. Menaka Athukorala 4/4